Woodie Salmon

 Woodie West Salmon (born August 13, 1952) is a Gwich'in Indian who was a member of the Alaska House of Representatives, representing the 6th District from 2005 to 2011.
 Woodie was born in the small city of Fort Yukon, Alaska, where his career in politics began.
-He has spent most of his life, and currently resides in the small town of Chalkyitsik, Alaska, with his wife, Katelyn Englishoe, and serves as Chief of the Chalkyitsik Village Council.
+He currently resides in the small town of Chalkyitsik, Alaska, with his wife, Katelyn Englishoe, and serves as Chief of the Chalkyitsik Village Council.

 Early life and education

 Woodie Salmon comes from both Native Alaskan and Canadian heritage.
-His ancestry is deeply embedded north of the Arctic Circle, in the eastern portion of Alaska, as well as the Yukon province of Canada.
+His ancestry is embedded north of the Arctic Circle, in the eastern portion of Alaska, as well as the Yukon province of Canada.
 His father, William Salmon, was a Native Canadian and member of the Gwich'in, an Athabaskan-speaking tribe that's recognized as a part of the First Nations people of Canada, and also as an Alaskan Native people.
 Woodie's mother, Minnie Salmon, a Gwich'in Indian, was a lifelong resident of Chalkyitsik, Alaska, where she worked as a bilingual instructor and prevention worker.
 Woodie's grandfather, David Salmon, was a prominent Alaskan and Yukonian figure that devoted much of his life to education, and also served as a major political advocate for Native American rights and cultural preservation.
 Despite being born in Fort Yukon, Woodie did a large portion of his schooling in the city of Fairbanks, Alaska.
 He attended Lathrop High School, a highly-reputable public school, to receive his high school diploma.
 For college, Salmon attended the University of Alaska, Fairbanks, a public land-grant research university, where he received his degree in electronics in two years.